What is The State of Arizona Board of Chiropractic Examiners?

 - Be physically and mentally able to practice chiropractic skillfully and safely.

 Which states does the Arizona Board Currently have Reciprocity with?

-Arizona has a established an reciprocal agreement with Alaska, Colorado, Louisiana, Massachusetts, Minnesota, Missouri and Ohio.
+Arizona has established a reciprocal agreement with Alaska, California, Colorado, Louisiana, Massachusetts, Minnesota, Missouri, and Ohio.

 What is required for the Physical Medicine Modalities and Therapeutic Procedures certificate?